Administrative and municipal divisions of Sevastopol

 Under the Ukrainian laws, the districts have both administrative and municipal status, while under the Russian laws the districts are purely administrative and have no further divisions.
-Within the Russian municipal framework, however, the territory of the federal city of Sevastopol is divided into nine municipal okrugs and the Town of Inkerman.
+Within the Russian municipal framework, however, the territory of the federal city of Sevastopol is divided into nine municipal okrugs and the city of Inkerman.
 While individual municipal divisions are contained within the borders of the administrative districts, they are not otherwise related to the administrative districts.
 The borders of the municipal okrugs are unchanged from the borders of the municipalities which exist under the Ukrainian law.

 Divisions under the Ukrainian law

-Sevastopol is divided into four raions (districts):
+Sevastopol is divided into four urban districts (also known as raions):